 Small-firm lawyers are increasingly likely to use cloud-based services, but they remain concerned concerned about the security and confidentiality of their data in the cloud, according to a survey released today by LexisNexis Firm Manager.
-The survey — conducted in December of lawyers in firms of no more than 20 lawyers — found that 39.4% […]
+Mobility was the top-cited benefit of the cloud.
+(Click to enlarge.)
+The survey — conducted in December of lawyers in […]

 Florida has become the latest state to opine on the legal ethics of cloud computing.
 The proposed opinion follows other states that have addressed the issue in concluding that lawyers may ethically use cloud computing, provided they exercise due diligence to ensure that the cloud provider maintains adequate safeguards to protect the confidentiality and security […]